Simultaneous Multi-die Floorplanning and Technology Assignment: Experiments

-In the experiments, the weights $\omega, \beta, \gamma, \tau$ in the objective function are set to $1, 1, 0.5$ and $2$ by default respectively.
-The upper bound of inter-die nets $N_{max}$ is $30$, the bounds $A_{min}$ and $A_{max}$ are $0.8z$ and $1.2z$, respectively, where $z$ is the average die area.
-The number of SA moves (or RL actions) between inter-die refinements $K$ is $20$.
-The total number of SA moves (or RL actions) plus inter-die refinements is constrained to no greater than $2,500$.
+The objective function weights $(\omega, \beta, \gamma, \tau)$ are set to $(1, 1, 0.5, 2)$.
+The bound for inter-die nets $N_{max}$ is $30$.
+The bounds $A_{min}$ and $A_{max}$ are set to $0.8z$ and $1.2z$, respectively, where $z$ is the average die area.
+The frequency of refinements $K$ is set to $20$.
+The total number of optimization steps (moves/evaluations/actions plus inter-die refinements) is limited to $2,400$.
+Note that the techniques are adapted to perform 2.5D and 3D floorplanning using the formulations in Section~\ref{sec:formulation}.

-The MMFP methods are implemented in the Python programming language.
-The PPO algorithm uses Spinning Up~\cite{achiam2018spinningup} and Gymnasium~\cite{towers2024gymnasium} libraries to set and interact with the RL environment.
-Once an optimized MMFP solution is obtained, the block floorplan, die assignment and aspect ratio of blocks are used to perform logic synthesis and placement for each block at a frequency of $400$ MHz using Synopsys Design Compiler and Cadence Innovus respectively.
-The reported timing and power results are obtained from Cadence Innovus post-placement analysis.
-The experiments were conducted on a Intel Core i7-1065 CPU 1.3GHz with 16GB RAM.
+The SMUFTA methods are implemented in Python language.
+The PPO uses the Spinning Up~\cite{achiam2018spinningup} and Gymnasium~\cite{towers2024gymnasium} libraries.
+Once an optimized SMUFTA solution is obtained, the block floorplan, die assignment, and aspect ratios are used to perform synthesis of each HDL block in Synopsys Design Compiler.
+Then, floorplanning and place-and-route is performed for each die in Cadence Innovus.
+The heterogeneous integration (interposer in 2.5D/face-to-back in 3D) is completed in Cadence Integrity.
+Area, timing, and wirelength are reported at post-routing analysis, power is the summation of each block's power, and cost is calculated using the model in Section~\ref{sec:cost_model}.
+Runtime accounts only for our method.
+The experiments were performed on an Intel Core i7-1065 CPU with 16GB RAM.